Persistence of Heterodimensional Cycles: Robust heterodimensional dynamics in finite-parameter families

 We start with a more precise description of a heterodimensional cycle.
 Let $f$ be a $C^r$-diffeomorphism of a $d$-dimensional manifold or a $C^r$-flow of a $(d+1)$-dimensional manifold, where $d\geq 3$ and $r=2,\dots,\infty,\omega$.
 Let $f$ have a heterodimensional cycle $\Gamma$ of coindex $1$ associated with two hyperbolic periodic orbits $L_1$ and $L_2$ with ${\rm dim}\, W^u(L_2)={\rm dim}\, W^u(L_1)+1$.
 Along with the orbits $L_1$ and $L_2$, the heterodimensional cycle $\Gamma$ consists of two heteroclinic orbits $\Gamma^0\in W^u(L_1)\cap W^s(L_2)$ and $\Gamma^1\in W^u(L_2)\cap W^s(L_1)$.
 Due to the difference in the dimensions of $W^u(L_1)$ and $W^u(L_2)$, the intersection $W^u(L_1)\cap W^s(L_2)$ is non-transverse and can be removed by a small perturbation.
 We call the orbit $\Gamma^0$ a {\em fragile heteroclinic orbit}.
 On the other hand, the intersection $W^s(L_1)\cap W^u(L_2)$ at the points of the orbit $\Gamma^1$ is assumed to be transverse and it gives a smooth one-parameter family of heteroclinic orbits.
 We call them {\em robust heteroclinic orbits}.
 See Figure \ref{fig:hdc0} for an illustration.

-Our goal is to show how $C^1$-robust heterodimensional dynamics emerge in a small neighborhood of the cycle $\Gamma$.
+The two orbits $\Gamma^0$ and $\Gamma^1$ will be required to satisfy certain non-degeneracy conditions, introduced in Sections \ref{sec:gcon} and \ref{sec:gc4}.
+Our goal is to show how $C^1$-robust heterodimensional dynamics emerge in a small neighborhood of the cycle $\Gamma$ after $C^r$-small perturbations.
 The mechanisms for that depend on the type of the heterodimensional cycle, as described in detail below.